JWStarkie/PurviewAccelerator/README.md

 - Sets up and triggers a copy activity pipeline between the Blob storage and ADLS gen2 accounts
 - Pushes the associated lineage from ADF to Purview

 ## Notes

 - need to run below command in windows powershell prior to running the script

 - `Install-Module AzureAD`

+- If issues running scripts on your machine and you get the following error:

+`+ CategoryInfo : SecurityError: (:) [], PSSecurityException`
+`+ FullyQualifiedErrorId : UnauthorizedAccess`

+- Run following script to grant permissions:

+- `Set-ExecutionPolicy -ExecutionPolicy UnRestricted -Scope CurrentUser`